Minister of Finance (Bangladesh)

-The finance minister of Bangladesh heads the Ministry of Finance of the government of Bangladesh.
+The Minister of Finance is the head of the Ministry of Finance of the government of Bangladesh.
 It is one of the most important positions in the Cabinet and the finance minister must deal with all the other departments and plays an important role in deciding the funding levels for each.

 The finance minister is responsible each year for presenting the government's budget.